idaholab/moose/framework/doc/content/source/bcs/ADVectorRobinBC.md

 ## Description

-`ADVectorRobinBC` imposes a Robin boundary condition on a surface.
+`ADVectorRobinBC` imposes a Robin boundary condition on a boundary.
 `ADVectorRobinBC` is
 a vector integrated boundary condition that allows for the combination of Dirichlet and Neumann boundary conditions.